gitaarik/lit-state/README.md

 ## `asyncStateVar`

 It's not uncommon for a modern web-app to have asynchronous functions.
-For example, fetch some data from a REST API.
+For example, to fetch some data from a REST API.
 It's also not uncommon that this data is used in multiple components; a shared state.

 Therefore `LitState` has a convenient way of dealing with asynchronous functions.
 It's a special kind of `stateVar` called `asyncStateVar`.

-It is used like this:
+The `asyncStateVar()` function takes as first argument a function that returns a promise.
+When the variable is used in a template, the promise will automatically be executed.
+When it is resolved or rejected, the template that uses the variable will automatically re-render.

 ```javascript
 import { LitState, asyncStateVar, LitStateElement } from 'lit-element';